 Scientists of Inter War Years

-Chemist who discovered nuclear fission (1939).
+Otto Hahn (1879–1968) German chemist who discovered nuclear fission (1939).
 Pioneering scientist in the field of radio-chemistry.
-Discovered radio-active elements and nuclear isomerism (1921).
+Discovered radioactive elements and nuclear isomerism (1921).
 Awarded Nobel Prize for Chemistry (1944)

 Writers / Cultural figures

-Pablo Picasso (1881 – 1973) Spanish, modern ‘cubist’ painter.
-One of his most influential works of the period was Guernica (1937) – a depiction of the German bombing of the Spanish town in the Spanish civil war.
+Pablo Picasso (1881–1973) Spanish, modern ‘cubist’ painter.
+One of his most influential works of the period was Guernica (1937) – a depiction of the German bombing of the Spanish town of that name in the Spanish civil war.

 The InterWar Years (1919 – 1939):